 This is the work version of the classic Family Feud game and is great for remote or hybrid teams.
-The host takes turns asking teams lighting-fast questions on coworkers such as Name the one thing, or Tell us something unique or Top reason and the team players need to answer the right ones quickly to score points.
-This is also a great choice for hybrid or remote teams.
+The host takes turns asking teams lighting-fast questions on coworkers such as Name the one thing, or Tell us something unique or the Top reason for x, and the participants need to answer the right ones quickly to score points.

-Our take on this: This fun icebreaker game requires quick thinking and that’s also an essential for problem solving at work.
+Our take on this: This fun icebreaker game requires quick thinking and is a great warmup up for any brainstorming or problem solving sessions.

 Choose from 100 questions or customize the questions using QuizBreakers platform and have team members answer them.
 This icebreaker game will then automatically send out the same questions with the answers and employees have to guess whose answers they are.

 Our take on this: This icebreaker tool acts as the right icebreaker platform for team members to familiarize themselves and bond with each other in a fun way.

 3.6.
 Water Cooler Trivia

 This is one that your teams will enjoy playing over and over again.
 With over 10,000 questions in the database that employees need to answer, there are plenty of categories and skill levels to choose from.
 The game can be played on Teams, Slack or even through email.
 The best part is these questions can also be customized based on the nature of the session.

 Our take on this: This simple trivia icebreaker game makes it easy for team members to communicate with each other and promote team bonding and a positive, happy environment.

 Pictionary is a classic game that never seems to get old.
 All you need is a blank board, random words, and a fun attitude.
-Ideal to play both in an office and a virtual space using digital whiteboards, this icebreaker game simply requires one team to draw the words on their cue cards and keep the opposite team guessing.
-The team that guesses the most correct clearly are the winners.
+It’s a game that translates online just as it does in the office with digital whiteboards.
+This icebreaker game simply requires one team to draw a picture from the words on their cue cards and keep the opposite team guessing.
+The team that guesses the most correctly are the winners.